 The current state pension system is a mess.
-The basic pension is insufficient for people to live on and, for many, has to be topped up by benefits.
+The basic pension is insufficient for people to live on and, for many, is topped up by benefits.

 Reforming the current pensions system is controversial but essential to make it sustainable.
-It requires addressing the fact that successive governments have deceived people into thinking they were paying into a pension fund through national insurance contributions.
+Despite the state pension’s relative low level, we can’t afford it.
+Change requires addressing the fact that successive governments have deceived people into thinking they were paying into a pension fund through national insurance contributions.

 Unfortunately, no such fund was created.
 The money has not been invested.
-Instead, like some rogue businessmen, governments have spent the money paying current pensioners and other public expenditures.
+Instead, like some rogue businessman, successive governments have spent the money paying current pensioners and to help fund general public expenditure.

 As people live longer, the overall cost of state pensions rises, with proportionately fewer workers to fund pensions.
-Without reform, either taxes have to go up, or the real value of pensions is reduced further.
+Without reform, either taxes must go up, or the real value of pensions is reduced further.

 The solution is to encourage people to work longer in return for a higher pension when they retire.
 It is also to introduce honesty in the way pensions are funded, with the cost of pensions being reclaimed, where possible, from estates on death.